Skip to main content

 Electricity supply

-We’re undergoing the most significant transformation in our history as we strive to meet Washington state’s clean energy laws - some of the most ambitious in the nation - and deliver on our customers’ expectations for energy that is clean as well as safe, reliable and affordable.
+Puget Sound Energy is the largest utility in the state, providing electric power to more than 1.2 million customers.
+We’re undergoing the most significant transformation in our history as we strive to meet Washington state’s clean energy laws – some of the most ambitious in the nation – and deliver on our customers’ expectations for energy that is cleaner as well as safe and reliable.

 Learn more about our clean energy milestones and implementation plans here.